acwooding/covid_nlp/README.md

         * The final, canonical data sets for modeling.
 * `docs`
     * A default Sphinx project; see sphinx-doc.org for details
-* `models`
-    * Trained and serialized models, model predictions, or model summaries
-    * `models/trained`
-        * Trained models
-    * `models/output`
-        * predictions and transformations from the trained models
 * `notebooks`
     *  Jupyter notebooks.
 Naming convention is a number (for ordering), the creator's initials, and a short `-` delimited description, e.g. `1.0-jqp-initial-data-exploration`.
-* `references`
-    * Data dictionaries, manuals, and all other explanatory materials.
-* `reports`
-    * Generated analysis as HTML, PDF, LaTeX, etc.
-    * `reports/figures`
-        * Generated graphics and figures to be used in reporting
-    * `reports/tables`
-        * Generated data tables to be used in reporting
-    * `reports/summary`
-        * Generated summary information to be used in reporting
 * `environment.yml`
     * (if using conda) The YAML file for reproducing the analysis environment
 * `setup.py`